 - Do you plan to pay for private pre-k, elementary school, or high school tuition prior to college?

-- If your kid does not end up needing the money, would you want to use the savings for another family member’s college expenses?
+- If your kid does not need the money, would you want to use the savings for another family member’s college expenses?

 Don’t only save, be sure to manage costs.